Nicholas II: Birth and family background

-Nicholas was born on 1868, at the Alexander Palace in Tsarskoye Selo south of Saint Petersburg, during the reign of his paternal grandfather, Emperor Alexander II.
-He was the eldest child of then-Tsesarevich Alexander Alexandrovich and his wife, Tsesarevna Maria Feodorovna (née Princess Dagmar of Denmark).
-Alexander Alexandrovich was heir apparent to the Russian throne as the second but eldest surviving son of Emperor Alexander II and Empress Maria Alexandrovna (née Princess Marie of Hesse and by Rhine).
+Nicholas was born on 1868 at the Alexander Palace in Tsarskoye Selo, south of Saint Petersburg, during the reign of his paternal grandfather, Emperor Alexander II.
+He was the eldest child of the then-Tsesarevich Alexander Alexandrovich and his wife, Tsesarevna Maria Feodorovna (née Princess Dagmar of Denmark).
+Alexandrovich was heir apparent to the Russian throne as the second, but eldest surviving, son of Alexander II and Maria Alexandrovna (née Princess Marie of Hesse and by Rhine).
 Maria Feodorovna was the daughter of King Christian IX and Queen Louise of Denmark.

-Nicholas was christened in the Chapel of the Resurrection of the Catherine Palace at Tsarskoye Selo on 1868 by the confessor of the imperial family, protopresbyter Vasily Borisovich Bazhanov.
-His godparents were Emperor Alexander II (his paternal grandfather), Queen Louise of Denmark (his maternal grandmother), Crown Prince Frederik of Denmark (his maternal uncle), and Grand Duchess Elena Pavlovna (his great-great-aunt).
-The boy received the traditional Romanov name Nicholas and was named in memory of his father's older brother and mother's first fiancé, Tsesarevich Nicholas Alexandrovich of Russia, who had died young in 1865.
+Nicholas was christened on 1 June [O.S.
+20 May] in the Chapel of the Resurrection of the Catherine Palace at Tsarskoye Selo by the imperial family's confessor, protopresbyter Vasily Borisovich Bazhanov.
+His godparents were Alexander II (his paternal grandfather), Queen Louise of Denmark (his maternal grandmother), Crown Prince Frederik of Denmark (his maternal uncle), and Grand Duchess Elena Pavlovna (his great-great-aunt).
+He received the traditional Romanov name Nicholas, in memory of his father's elder brother and his mother's first fiancé, Tsesarevich Nicholas Alexandrovich of Russia, who had died in 1865.
 Informally, he was known as "Nicky" throughout his life.